 This is a set of how-to instructions and other resources for building

-voices with Festival and HTS.
+voices with Festival, HTS, and Merlin.
 These instructions are fairly specific

 to the research we are doing, and as such do not cover everything that

 one might want to do with these tools.
 This is not a manual,

 but rather a guide and set of recipes for the various tasks

 involved in the experiments we are doing.
 This site is mainly